open-component-model/ocm-spec/doc/specification/formats/types.md

   Those methods are coming with the standard OCM library and tool set.
-  It provides an implementation and component version using only such access methods can be use across local organizational extension.
+  It provides an implementation and component version using only such access methods can be used across local organizational extension.

   These types use flat names following a camel case scheme with the first character in lower case (for example `ociArtifact`).